A tender, moist and juicy chicken, which is fried and then brushed with a wonderfully spicy poussin sauce.

 Heat the margarine with the oil until hot.
 Add the ginger and cook until fragrant, then add the vinegar and salt, simmer for a minute then add the paprika, red chili powder and lemon juice.
 Remove from the heat and sprinkle the cinnamon powder.
 Stir together.

-Now dip the chicken pieces into this sauce and take them out again.
+Now dip the lightly fried chicken pieces into this sauce and take them out again.
 Lay out a sheet of foil on a baking tray and place the chicken pieces on it.
 Preheat the oven at 170 C then put the tray in the oven and bake for about 20 minutes (turn them over midway through the baking).
-If you want the chicken falling off the bone like how mine is in the pic, reduce the temperature to 120 C and bake for another 15-20 minutes.
-Make sure to brush some of the poussin sauce every now and then on the chicken pieces so they stay moist.
+Turn the heat down to 120 C and bake for another 15-20 minutes.
+Make sure to brush some of the remaining poussin sauce every now and then on the chicken pieces so they stay moist.

 Serve hot with a side of fries and some extra poussin sauce on the side to dip in!